 You must sign a Contributor License Agreement (CLA) before we can accept any code.
 The CLA protects you and us.

 Follow either of the two links above to access the appropriate CLA and instructions for how to sign and return it.

 To keep the source consistent, readable, diffable and easy to merge, we use a fairly rigid coding style, as defined by the google-styleguide project.
 All patches will be expected to conform to the style outlined here.

 Please do submit code.
 Here's what you need to do:

-We follow a typical release process:
+We follow the typical release process for Subversion-based projects:

 release-X.Y is created.

 X.Y.Z) is made by creating a tag from the branch.

 This page is based on the Making GWT Better guide from the Google Web Toolkit project.
 Except as otherwise noted, the content of this page is licensed under the Creative Commons Attribution 2.5 License.